 Doane Paper collaborates for a second time with TOPO designs on the TOPO designs + dp mountain briefcase version 2.0 in 2014.
 TOPO designs has engineered the mountain briefcase for a 3-way carry system which allows for a traditional two handle briefcase style, as a backpack with stowable straps, or over the shoulder with a removable shoulder strap.
 Doane Paper also introduces the utility notebook small in a six color variety pack and a large version of the standard utility notebook.

-2015 marks the 10 year anniversary of Doane Paper’s launch of the original grid + lines pattern and to celebrate the decision is made to construct something completely different.
+2015 is the 10 year anniversary of Doane Paper’s launch of the original grid + lines pattern and to celebrate the decision is made to construct something completely different.
 The cross-hair pattern left by the cameras used in the NASA Apollo mission photographs has always fascinated Doane Paper founder Chad Doane.
 Drawing from this inspiration the new pattern is called Moon Camera and is comprised of faint light blue crosses positioned with one inch spacing.
 The pattern is applied to Doane Paper’s most popular product tool the Idea Journal.